History of cotton: Pre–Civil War

+During the Civil War

-Cotton diplomacy, the idea that cotton would cause Britain and France to intervene in the Civil War, was unsuccessful.
-It was thought that the Civil War caused the Lancashire Cotton Famine, a period between 1861–1865 of depression in the British cotton industry, by blocking off American raw cotton.
+Cotton diplomacy, the idea that cotton would cause the main European purchasers, Britain and France, to intervene in the Civil War, was unsuccessful, as they turned to importing cotton from India and Egypt.

+The Civil War has been blamed for the Lancashire Cotton Famine, a period between 1861 and 1865 of depression in the British cotton industry, because it cut off access to American raw cotton.
 Some, however, suggest that the Cotton Famine was mostly due to overproduction and price inflation caused by an expectation of future shortage.

-Prior to the Civil War, Lancashire companies issued surveys to find new cotton-growing countries if the Civil War were to occur and reduce American exports.
-India was deemed to be the country capable of growing the necessary amounts.
+Prior to the Civil War, Lancashire companies had issued surveys to find new cotton-growing countries in case rising tension were to reduce American exports.
+India was deemed capable of growing the necessary amounts.
 Indeed, it helped fill the gap during the war, making up only 31% of British cotton imports in 1861, but 90% in 1862 and 67% in 1864.

-After 1860
+Post–Civil War

-The main European purchasers, Britain and France, began to turn to Egyptian cotton.
-After the American Civil War ended in 1865, British and French traders abandoned Egyptian cotton and returned to cheap American exports, sending Egypt into a deficit spiral that led to the country declaring bankruptcy in 1876, a key factor behind Egypt's occupation by the British Empire in 1882.
+After the American Civil War ended in 1865, British and French traders abandoned Egyptian cotton and returned to importing cheap American cotton, sending Egypt into a deficit spiral that led to the country declaring bankruptcy in 1876, a key factor behind Egypt's occupation by the British Empire in 1882.

+Many former slaves as well as poor whites worked in the sharecropping system in serf-like conditions.
 The South continued to be a one-crop economy until the 20th century, when the boll weevil struck across the South.
 The New Deal and World War II encouraged diversification.
-Many ex-slaves as well as poor whites worked in the sharecropping system in serf-like conditions.
+In the 1940s the arrival of efficient cotton picker equipment ended the need for many workers, who then left for urban jobs.